Raymond Beadle: NASCAR owner / Blue Max Racing

-Beadle entered NASCAR Winston Cup as a team owner in 1983 by buying out the equipment of M.C.
-Anderson, continuing with Anderson's No. 27 number.
+Beadle entered NASCAR Winston Cup as a team owner in 1983 by buying out the equipment of M. C. Anderson Racing, continuing with Anderson's No. 27 number.
 He started with sponsorship from Old Milwaukee beer and driver Tim Richmond.
 Mixed success followed for Beadle's Blue Max Racing team.

-When Richmond moved to Hendrick Motorsports in 1986, Beadle picked up Rusty Wallace.
-In its penultimate year of operation, the team won the 1989 NASCAR Winston Cup title, with Wallace driving the No. 27 Kodiak Pontiac.
-Jimmy Makar was the chassis specialist during that 1989 championship.

-The 1989 championship year was reportedly marked with acrimony between Wallace and Beadle.
+When Richmond moved to Hendrick Motorsports in 1986, Beadle picked up Rusty Wallace and sponsorship from Alugard Antifreeze and in 1987, they picked up Kodiak.
+Jimmy Makar served as the team's chassis specialist.
+In its penultimate year of operation, the team won the 1989 NASCAR Winston Cup Series championship.
+That year was reportedly marked with acrimony between Wallace and Beadle.
 However, Wallace remained under contract with the team for the 1990 season.

-For 1990, the Kodiak sponsorship moved to Hendrick Motorsports to sponsor the No. 25, and Beadle's team was sponsored by Miller Genuine Draft beer.
-The four-year sponsorship deal was specifically tied to Rusty Wallace, meaning it went where the 1989 champ went as well.

-Wallace left Beadle's team in 1990.

-Beadle's team suspended operations and left Winston Cup at the end of the 1990 season.
-Penske acquired their equipment and the car runs today as the No. 2 car driven by Austin Cindric.
+For 1990, the Kodiak sponsorship moved to Hendrick Motorsports to sponsor the No. 25, and the No. 27 was sponsored by Miller Genuine Draft beer.
+The four-year sponsorship deal was specifically tied to Wallace, meaning it went where the 1989 champion went as well.
+Wallace left the team at the end of the season.
+The team suspended operations and left the Cup Series at the end of the 1990 season.
+Roger Penske acquired their equipment and the car runs today as the Team Penske No. 2 car driven by Austin Cindric.

+As the No. 27 won two races with Wallace in 1990, Beadle was eligible to participate as a winning team owner at The Winston in 1991.
+Because of this, Beadle struck a deal with team owner Dick Moroso to field the No. 27 Oldsmobile driven by Bobby Hillin Jr. for the exhibition race.
+Hillin finished the race 19th after experiencing engine valve issues.